What is a constructive dismissal?

 When do you need a lawyer?

 In addition, the key issue in most cases of a potential constructive dismissal is whether you should leave your job.
 This mostly depends on the strength of your potential claim.
-Only a lawyer with plenty of experience in this area can quickly see the nuances of the situation and provide the proper strategic advice.
+A lawyer with experience in this area can quickly see the nuances of the situation and provide the proper strategic advice.

-Whitten & Lublin Employment & Labour Lawyers have handled countless constructive dismissal matters and are renowned for their expertise and results.
+Whitten & Lublin Employment & Labour Lawyers routinely handle constructive dismissal matters.
 If you find yourself in a situation where you feel that you may need advice concerning a constructive dismissal, don’t settle for less.
 Contact Whitten & Lublin’s constructive dismissal lawyers for a legal consultation online or by phone.